nichotieno/screenguard/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of the project by copying the example file:
-    ```bash
-    cp .env.example .env
-    ```
-    Now, open the `.env` file and add your Google AI API key.
-You can get a free key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    Create a `.env` file in the root of the project.
+You can get a free Google AI API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
     ```dotenv
     # .env
     GOOGLE_API_KEY="YOUR_API_KEY_HERE"